 Vermont Legal Aid and Legal Services Vermont

 Vermont Legal Aid and Legal Services Vermont help low-income, disabled, and elderly Vermonters.
 They give information, advice, and referrals to free or low-cost legal resources.
+To ask for help, call 800-889-2047, or fill out the online Legal Help Request Form.

 Common Legal and Benefits Issues After a Disaster Like Flooding web page